jonathanherring/kinetic-display/README.md

 ## The Tech

 I first worked on the JavaScript to detect motion.
-After researching and running through a tutorial, I refactored some code from [Will Boyd](https://github.com/lonekorean) to fit my purposes.
+After a few days of research and experimentation, I refactored some code from [Will Boyd](https://github.com/lonekorean) to fit my purposes.
 A big thanks to him for making his code available.

 Next I had to figure out how to tell the fans to turn on and off.
 Originally I began using a Raspberry Pi, however with just 3 weeks to complete the whole thing, the Pi added a layer of complexity that slowed me down.
 I shifted to using an Arduino which helped simplify the project and fit within the 3 week deadline.
 The computer connected to the Arduino which connected to a relay which controlled the fans.